ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

       <strong>Example C++ code</strong>:
       <pre><code class="cpp">
 ...
-auto const [listenAddr, edgeAddr, otherAddr] = event.GetTriple();
+auto const [subscriptionElementAddr, edgeAddr, otherAddr] = event.GetTriple();
-// `listenAddr` is sc-address of source or target sc-element
+// `subscriptionElementAddr` is sc-address of source or target sc-element
 // (listen it in sc-event).
-// `edgeAddr` is sc-address of removable sc-edge to or from `listenAddr`.
+// `edgeAddr` is sc-address of removable sc-edge to or from `subscriptionElementAddr`.
 // `otherAddr` is sc-address of source or target sc-element of `edgeAddr`.
 ...
       </code></pre>